boppescripting/Orbix/README.md

 - **Drag-and-drop grid** — freely position and resize any widget
 - **Edit mode** — lock the dashboard when you're done arranging
-- **Theme editor** — customize every color and font live, with changes saved per user
+- **Theme editor** — customize every color, font family, and font weight live, with changes saved per user
 - **Multi-user** — each user has their own dashboard layout and theme
+- **Spotlight search** — press `Space` anywhere on the dashboard to open a quick search bar; cycles between Google, DuckDuckGo, Bing, and Brave with `Tab`; remembers your last-used engine
+- **Add Widget modal** — categorized widget browser with live search
 - **Integration widgets** — all external service calls are proxied through the backend to avoid CORS issues
 - **Widget settings** — each integration widget has an inline settings panel for configuring URLs, API keys, and refresh intervals
 - **Self-contained** — SQLite database, no external database required